I once felt like this too.

 I don’t know where to start.

 Start at the beginning.
 Do a quick search and find out what the home education laws are in your area.
 It varies a lot depending on what country and state you live in.
-You will find information on this site depending on what state you are in
+There is usually a registration process.
+A search for regulations in your area will get you on your way.

 The opposite of fear is trust.